Privacy Policy

 We also collect certain Personal Information directly from End Users, prospective customers, and visitors to our websites for Submittable’s own business purposes.
 Examples include:

-When you use our Services, we automatically collect certain Personal Information, for example:
+When you use our Services, we automatically collect certain Personal Information.
+Examples include:

-Usage Information.
-How you interact with the Services, such as browsing behavior, action history, requests made, log and performance data, diagnostic reports, pages viewed, searches conducted, referring and exit pages, and timestamps.
+• Usage Information.
+Information about how you interact with the Services, such as browsing behavior, action history, requests made, log and performance data, diagnostic reports, pages viewed, searches conducted, referring and exit pages, and timestamps.

 Types of Cookies We Use:

-Strictly Necessary/Functional Cookies.
-Enable basic functions such as page navigation, login, and remembering preferences (e.g., language or region).
-These are essential to the operation of the Services.
+• Strictly Necessary/Functional Cookies.
+These enable basic functions such as page navigation, login, and remembering preferences (e.g., language or region) and are essential to the operation of the Services.

-Analytical/Performance Cookies.
-Collect information about how the Services are used, such as pages visited, traffic sources, and error reports.
-We may use third-party analytics providers such as Google Analytics, which may also collect information about your use of other websites and apps.
+• Analytical/Performance Cookies.
+These collect information about how the Services are used, such as pages visited, traffic sources, and error reports.
+We may use third-party analytics providers (such as Google Analytics), which may also collect information about your use of other websites and applications.

-Advertising/Targeting Cookies.
-Deliver relevant advertisements, measure campaign effectiveness, and personalize content.
+• Advertising/Targeting Cookies.
+These deliver relevant advertisements, measure campaign effectiveness, and personalize content.
 These Cookies may involve sharing information with advertising partners and may constitute a “sale” or “sharing” of Personal Information for targeted advertising under U.S. state privacy laws.

 Your Choices:

-Most browsers also allow you to block or delete Cookies.
+• Browser Controls.
+Most browsers allow you to block or delete Cookies.
 If you do so, some features of the Services may not function properly.

-For additional detail about the types of Cookies we use, their purposes, and your options for managing them, please see the Appendix: Cookies and Similar Technologies at the end of this Privacy Policy.
+• Additional Information.
+For further detail about the types of Cookies we use, their purposes, and your options for managing them, please see the Appendix: Cookies and Similar Technologies at the end of this Privacy Policy.

 We may also receive Personal Information from third-party sources: